 The University of Missouri is accredited by the Higher Learning Commission, one of six regional institutional accreditors in the United States.

-Professor Maurer’s background is in media technology, and he brings his experience in film production to the IT program.
-He is an independent film director and producer, and owns two film production businesses.
-His technical focus includes media creation, UHD workflow, camera technology, audio engineering, video processing and post-production.
+Professor Maurer’s background is in media technology, and she brings her experience in film production to the IT program.
+She is an independent film director and producer and owns two film production businesses.
+Her technical focus includes media creation, UHD workflow, camera technology, audio engineering, video processing and post-production.

 Before joining MU, Fang Wang worked as a senior software engineer in research and development at Ansys Inc. Prior to that, she worked for six years as a senior device modeling and characterization engineer at Motorola Inc. and Freescale Semicondutor Inc. Her research interests include simulation software development, virtual reality/augmented reality applications, mobile app development and image processing.